 All that technology doesn't come cheap though, so you'll need a fairly hefty budget to bag yourself a well appointed full suspension bike.
-But if you can't quite stretch to a fully loaded, full sus ride, we'd suggest going for a hardtail as they cost substantially less, but are almost as capable and just as big a blast to ride (for more budget-conscious riders, we've also got our best under £500 mountain bike guide which is packed with entry-level bargains).
+If you can't quite stretch to a fully loaded, full sus ride, we'd suggest going for a hardtail as they cost substantially less, but are almost as capable and just as big a blast to ride (for more budget-conscious riders, our best under £500 mountain bike guide is packed with entry-level bargains).

 - Pick up one of the best GoPros to capture your trails in style

 - Best bike: how to choose the best bicycle type for you